iljateerikorpi/Spotify-Public/docs/index.md

 ## About the Project

-The point of the project is to track, analyze, and visualize my Spotify listening habits to showcase skills in Python, Excel, and Power BI.
+This project focuses on tracking, analyzing, and visualizing my Spotify listening habits to showcase my skills in Python, Excel, and Power BI.
-The project started because I wanted to have a deeper insight into my Spotify listening habits, but outside from the annual Spotify wrapped, Spotify does not share any data.
+It began as a way to gain deeper insights into my music preferences since Spotify only provides limited data through its annual Wrapped feature.
-The solution was to implement automatic tracking of songs I listened to and gathering my own data.
+To address this limitation, I developed a system for automatically tracking the songs I listen to, enabling me to collect and analyze my own data.

 ---

-## Features
+## Command-Line Application Features

-The main feature of the simple command-line application is to enable the user to fetch recently played songs and store them in a database.
+The core functionality of this command-line application is to fetch recently played songs and store them in a database.

-You can also use the SpotifyManager class to run a script that only fetches and stores the tracks without any interaction.
-This way you can automate the process.
+Additionally, the user can leverage the `SpotifyManager` class to run a script that fetches and stores tracks without user interaction.
+This feature makes the process fully automated.

-The command-line application does however offer a couple of additional tools that can be useful:
+The command-line application also includes several additional tools designed for flexibility and convenience:

-- View all the users owned playlists.
+- **View all owned playlists**: Explore all playlists associated with your account.
-- Download a playlist to a csv file.
+- **Download a playlist to a CSV file**: Export playlist data for further analysis or backup.
-- Create a playlist from a csv file.
+- **Create a playlist from a CSV file**: Easily generate new playlists from CSV data.
-- Delete a playlist.
+- **Delete a playlist**: Remove playlists directly, even when the Spotify app encounters issues.
-- Save top items to a csv file.
+- **Save top items to a CSV file**: Export your top tracks or artists for deeper insights.
-- View last played tracks (up to 50).
+- **View last played tracks (up to 50)**: Quickly review your most recently played songs.

-I included these features, because they allow for multiple use-cases and sometimes even deleting playlists from the Spotify app won't work.
-They also act as building blocks for future improvements.
+These features serve multiple use cases, offering practical tools while laying the groundwork for future enhancements.
+Whether for troubleshooting or expanding functionality, they make managing Spotify data more efficient and customizable.

 ---